TROG111/SatNav/README.md

     j) 'h' - help will display this list of command line commands.

-    k) 'restore' - this will restore the contents of the SatNav databank from the backup copy.
+    k) 'restore' - (currently not support in version 3_1_0) this will restore the contents of the SatNav databank from the backup copy.

   7) When using your Dimencia Hud, you will find that the location you loaded in 3 (above) has been renamed as 'SatNav Location' and is now available using the Alt+1/Alt+2 keys..
 This will also have been set as the destination on the Dim Hud buttons screen.
 Unlike previous versions of SatNav, we now only copy across a single location to Dim Hud - this is due to a limitation in the Dim Hud which would cause a cpu overload error if we copied all of the SatNav locations across.